syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/textbox/groups.md

 ## With icon and floating label

-Create an icon element as a span with the class `e-input-group-icon`, and the user can place the icon in either side of TextBox by adding the created icon element before/after the input.
+Create an icon in the TextBox using the [addIcon]() method and enable the float label using the [FloatLabelType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Inputs.TextBox.html#Syncfusion_EJ2_Inputs_TextBox_FloatLabelType) property.
+The user can place the icon on either side of the TextBox by specifying "append" or "prepend" in the [addIcon]() method.

-For the floating label enabled TextBox add the icon element as first or last element inside the TextBox wrapper,and based on the element position it will act as prefix or suffix icon.

 {% if page.publishingplatform == "aspnet-core" %}